AnthonyGiretti/ILogger-extensions/README.md

 ### Usage with NSubstitute

-#### Argument matching check with a LogLevel, exception and a message
+#### Matching argument check with a LogLevel, exception and a message

 Service:
 ```csharp